Markel/metacritic-crawler/README.md

 PD.: If CBS Interactive contacts with me to retire this crawler I will definitely retire the repository.

 ## Description
 These tools are designed for creating a SQLite file with different kind of data that you can extract from [Metacritic](https://www.metacritic.com).
-You won't find the result of the crawl, like a databse, as this data is protected by copyright apart from that we don't have the permission from CBS to crawl their website.
+You won't find the result of the crawl, like a database, as this data is protected by copyright apart from that we don't have the permission from CBS to crawl their website.

 ## Requisites
 **[Python 3.X](https://www.python.org/downloads/)** (preferably +3.7)